ronmamo/star/README.md

 - Google login (used in LoggedIn component)
 - [Leaflet](http://leafletjs.com/) OpenStreetMap
 - [material-ui](material-ui.com) ootb (used in Header component)
+- Sequelize
-- [orchestrate.io](orchestrate.io) - the-very-cool orchestrate db as a service (used in UsersDb component)
+- [orchestrate.io](orchestrate.io) - (optional) the-very-cool orchestrate db as a service (used in UsersDb component)
 - socket.io client - for streaming (used in VehicleSocket)

 #### Laters
-- Make it work for android and ios...
-- Use Springboot instead/supplement of nodejs web/api server
 - **Have an initial set of components for easily building your own flavoured MVP**
+- PostGis support including geo queries
+- Paypal integration
 - Redis and/or Graphql support
-- Paypal integration
+- Image uploading
+- Make it work for android and ios...
+- Maybe use Springboot instead/supplement of nodejs web/api server